robert-altmiller/code_profiler/README.md

 - 8/29/2024 - We added a folder called 'llm_integration' to be able to read the Python function code and then submit to a large language model (LLM) to get optimization recommendations.
 This folder is standalone and is not integrated with the final code profiling results output Delta table.
 - 9/3/2024 - We added some code to read the profiling function code and then store it in a column named 'source_code_compressed' in the final code profiling results output Delta table.
 We compress the source code using 'base64' and 'zlib' Python libraries.
 There is an example of how to use a Python UDF to decode the 'source_code_compressed' column into a 'source_code_decompressed' column with the original source code.
 This example can be found in the 'query_profiler_data' folder --> [query_code_profiler_results_general.py](https://github.com/robert-altmiller/code_profiler/blob/main/code_profiler/query_profiler_data/query_code_profiler_results_general.py) file.
 This can then be used with any external __large language model (LLM)__ to get function level optimization recommendations.
 - 9/4/2024 - We added in a requirements.txt file which installs the 'openai' Python library for large language model (LLM) integration with Databricks model serving endpoints (e.g. DBRX).
 It is all located in the '__llm_integration__' root level folder.
 We also added a block of code in '__query_profiler_data__' root level folder --> '__query_code_profiler_results_general.py__ to get LLM function code optimization recommendations and an example of how to optimize the function code for the top 5 slowest running functions.
+- 1017/2024 - We added a root level '__readme_docs__' folder which has the Tech Summit FY25 Brickthroughs Competition submission which shows the value of the code profiler and how it is different from other line-bu-line profilers.